Neojaltare/Mindspeller_project/README.md

 Mind Wandering: θ/β ratio.

-Adaptive Baselining: Metrics are normalized against the "Clean" segments of the input data to ensure person-specific accuracy.
+Adaptive Baselining: Metrics are normalized against the "Clean" segments of the input data to ensure person-specific variation is reflected in our output.
 This is provisional since we dont have any other baseline period here.

 # Validation
 To run the automated unit tests:

 Bash
-python3 -m pytest
+python -m pytest